 - Provide an in-depth overview of the operating procedures of every department in the company and able to advise on how to optimize them.

 4) Provide Assurance

 - Work with other providers/parties, especially audit committee to ensure that all available assurance resources are optimized.

-Who require Internal Audit?
+Who requires an Internal Audit?

 When talking about internal audit, the first thing people think of is a Fortune 500 public corporation having a specific department within the company that periodically perform audits for everything departments do to ensure that the underline operations comply with industry standards government regulation.
 An internal audit is not something only larger companies need.
 As this speaks, even small businesses would benefit from internal audit.